The modern day 'ski lingo' (language)

 Freerider: One who prefers to ski steep off-piste, jab through the trees and ride powder bumps.
 He/she is the backcountry lover who has the best day out of everyone.

 Freestyle: A style of skiing or snowboarding primarily focused on tricks.
-Expect twin tipped skis and the notorious balaclava of the park rat
+Expect twin tipped park skis and the notorious balaclava of the park rat

 French Fries: American term for skiing with skis parallel to one another; the opposite of pizza.
 Why do they always relate things to food!?